-The Haiti Christian Development Fund (HCDF) has been actively working in Fond-des-Blancs, Haiti since 1982.
-HCDF is a U.S. incorporated, non-profit, tax-exempt organization founded for the sole purpose of Christian community development in a rural Haitian community.
+The Haiti Christian Development Fund (HCDF) has been actively working in Fond-des-Blancs, Haiti since 1982 for the sole purpose of holistic community development in a rural Haitian community.
 Its basic premise is to proclaim good news to the poor in word and deed, through reconciliation, relocation, and redistribution.
 The three R's are based on the teachings of John M. Perkins. (read more about the “Three Rs”).

-HCDF has initiated and managed many projects, and partnered with others in the Fond-des-Blancs community since the early 1980s in comprehensive holistic community development.
+The HCDF has initiated and managed many projects, and partnered with others in the Fond-des-Blancs community since the early 1980s in comprehensive holistic community development.
 All endeavors stem from the model of John Perkins and his pioneering message for holistic Christian community development (the Three Rs) with these foundational goals: Evangelism, Education, Leadership Development, and Community Development.